microsoft/genaiops-promptflow-template/docs/Azure_devops_how_to_setup.md

 git checkout -b featurebranch
 ```

 Update configuration so that we can create a pull request for any one of the example scenarios (e.g. named_entity_recognition).
-Navigate to scenario folder and update the `config.json` file.
-Update the keyvault name, resource group name and Azure Machine Learning workspace name.
-Update the Endpoint name and deployment name in `configs/deployment_config.json` file.
+Navigate to scenario folder and update the `config.json` and `configs/deployment_config.json` files.

 ### Update config.json

 Modify the configuration values in `config.json` file available for each example based on description.
+Update the `KEYVAULT_NAME`, `RESOURCE_GROUP_NAME` and Azure Machine Learning `WORKSPACE_NAME`.

 - `ENV_NAME`:  This represents the environment type.
 (The template supports *pr* and *dev* environments.)
 - `RUNTIME_NAME`:  This is name of a Prompt Flow runtime environment, used for executing the prompt flows.
 Add value to this field only when you are using dedicated runtime and compute.
 The template uses automatic runtime by default.